-30. Program management.
+- 29. Certification in specific gears.
+The IATTC/AIDCP observer program does not offer training in specific gears other than purse seine as that is the gear type covered by this program. - 30.
+Program management.
 The IATTC/AIDCP program includes a process for resolving disputes between observer's reports and the captain/crew.
 The text and annexes to the AIDCP include specific provisions on observer and captain/crew conduct, the degree of access by the observer to equipment and areas of the vessel, and living/working conditions for the observer.
-The training manuals also include information on expected behavior of both observers and captains/crew23.
-In addition, given these provisions are part of the AIDCP and its Annexes, the Parties have a duty to incorporate these elements in to their national laws and regulations, inform their flagged vessel's captains of the requirements, and enforce them.24

-31. New technologies.
-The IATTC/ADICP program uses only paper forms.

-32. As described above, the IATTC and WCPFC have agreed upon a set of conditions and procedures for "cross-endorsed" observers to engage in observing activities of fishing vessels in the IATTC and WCPFC Convention Areas.
+The training manuals also include information on expected behavior of both observers and captains/crew.
+In addition, given these provisions are part of the AIDCP and its Annexes, the Parties have a duty to incorporate these elements in to their national laws and regulations, inform their flagged vessel's captains of the requirements, and enforce them. - 31.
+New technologies.
+The IATTC/ADICP program uses only paper forms. - 32.
+As described above, the IATTC and WCPFC have agreed upon a set of conditions and procedures for "cross-endorsed" observers to engage in observing activities of fishing vessels in the IATTC and WCPFC Convention Areas.
 The IATTC cross-endorsement manual for use by cross-endorsed observers from the WCPFC includes much the information as is provided to IATTC observers during training.
-The training manual includes the following broad categories of information and elements:

-- Information on the active IATTC requirements for purse seine vessels, which are compiled from the relevant IATTC and AIDCP treaties, resolutions and decisions; - Information on any exceptions to these requirements; - A list and description of the IATTC forms that must be provided to the observer before boarding, and instructions for completing these forms; - A description of what documents and forms the observer provider must ensure have been completed at the end of a trip; - Procedures and guidance for the observer; - Detailed instructions for completing the individual IATTC forms for data collection, such as reporting and recording interactions with dolphins and the use of dolphin safety gear, sightings or interactions with other marine mammals, catches of sharks and sea turtles, tuna discards, and fishing in the high seas closure area called "Corralito"; - Coordinates for the IATTC Convention Area; and - IATTC Staff contact information, codes for use on the forms and copies of all the forms.
+The training manual includes the following broad categories of information and elements: - Information on the active IATTC requirements for purse seine vessels, which are compiled from the relevant IATTC and AIDCP treaties, resolutions and decisions; - Information on any exceptions to these requirements; - A list and description of the IATTC forms that must be provided to the observer before boarding, and instructions for completing these forms; - A description of what documents and forms the observer provider must ensure have been completed at the end of a trip; - Procedures and guidance for the observer; - Detailed instructions for completing the individual IATTC forms for data collection, such as reporting and recording interactions with dolphins and the use of dolphin safety gear, sightings or interactions with other marine mammals, catches of sharks and sea turtles, tuna discards, and fishing in the high seas closure area called "Corralito"; - Coordinates for the IATTC Convention Area; and - IATTC Staff contact information, codes for use on the forms and copies of all the forms.

-23 Training course for captains are only required for those wishing to be on the AIDCP list of qualified captains, which is a prerequisite for a vessel to receive a dolphin mortality limit.
+&lt;sup>21 Training course for captains are only required for those wishing to be on the AIDCP list of qualified captains, which is a prerequisite for a vessel to receive a dolphin mortality limit.
 Other captains may take this course voluntarily, but it is not required in the IATTC.

-24 IATTC Secretariat, personal communication.
+&lt;sup>22 IATTC Secretariat, personal communication.